pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Configuration management is all about keeping your config files, e.g. package.json, env. pubspec, or similar in VCS so that they can be used to set up same env. when new person starts or you wish to check out an older version.

-CI requires at minimum three things:
-1. Everything must be in VSC.
-2. One click build & test from CLI.
-3. Team must agree on doing it.

-Simplified 7 step workflow for CI:
-1. Wait for current build to succeed.
-2. Update your code /w origin.
-3. Ensure local code runs w/ changes.
-4. Commit your changes.
-5. Wait for CI to check your changes.
-	1. Fail: Fix and go to step 3
-	2. Pass: Rejoice!

 [[types-of-software-tests]]

 [[universal-rules-for-software-tests]]